Manual Handling Procedure

 • This procedure’s guidance on how to manage the risk of musculoskeletal disorders arising from hazardous manual tasks in the workplace can be applied to all types of work where manual tasks are conducted.

-After purchasing this manual handling procedure you will be able to:
+After purchasing this procedure, you will be able to:

 • Very easily edit and customize the template to create your own procedure.